 2) Immerse yourself in Bhutan’s mountains on the Druk Path Trek

 If you know us, you’ll know we take every opportunity we can to go trekking and get into nature.
-We specifically chose our tour because it included the Druk Path Trek — four days exploring Bhutan’s mountains, disconnecting and getting away from it all.
+We specifically chose our tour because it included trekking in Bhutan on the Druk Path Trek — four days exploring Bhutan’s mountains, disconnecting and getting away from it all.

 Each day of the trek included a diversity of landscapes and trails – through the forest, along mountain ridges, up rocky inclines, over mountain passes.
 As we chose to do a winter trek we also experienced the thrill of occasional snow, which turned out to be both beautiful and peaceful.
 Evenings and nights could get quite cold, but a sense of “invigorating” adventure pervaded as we camped in the Himalayas in winter.

 3) Celebrate at the highest point of the Druk Path, Labana Pass (4,200 meters/13,800 feet)

 One of the highlights of the Druk Path Trek was reaching Labana Pass, with its views of the nearby Himalayan sub-ranges and surrounding valleys.
 Not only was this a challenge to reach because its elevation at 4,200 meters/13,800 feet, but during our winter trek we also had to make our way through a considerable amount of snow and ice to reach this pass.

 All worth it though.